 - Admitted- The student meets or exceeds all required admission criteria and is admitted to the BSN program without any conditions or provisions - Provisionally Admitted The student does not yet meet all admission requirements but is anticipated to complete requirements during the current semester.
-If the student does not meet the provisions outlined, the admission offer can be withdrawn - Conditionally Admitted- The student does not meet the minimum admission requirements but the Admission Committee and the Associate Dean of Undergraduate Studies or BSN Program Director permit the applicant to enter the program with agreed upon conditions which must be met in order to progress in the program.
+If the student does not meet the provisions outlined, the admission offer can be withdrawn - Conditionally Admitted The student does not meet the minimum admission requirements but the Admission Committee and the Associate Dean of Undergraduate Studies or BSN Program Director permit the applicant to enter the program with agreed upon conditions which must be met in order to progress in the program.
 If the agreed upon conditions are not met, the student can be dismissed from the program. - Denial The student does not meet the minimum admission criteria or the Admissions Committee believes the candidate is not likely to succeed in the program.

 Students will be notified, in writing, of admission status from the School of Nursing.
 Due to the intensive nature of the curriculum, students must understand the time that must be committed to the BSN program of study.
 The nursing program is designed for full-time study, all nursing students are expected to maintain full-time student status and work hours should be limited.
+Part-time plan of study may be permitted with under special consideration and approval from Program Coordinator and/or Dean.